Ovulating before mikveh?

 15 February, 2005

-1) Make sure you are asking a halachic question about the hefsek taharah and bedikot if they are any color other than bright red.
+1) To begin with, please make sure you are asking a halachic question about the hefsek taharah and bedikot if they are any color other than bright red.
 When asking, make sure to indicate how few days you have available and how difficult this is for you.
-Cloths do not need to be completely "clean"; there is often room for leniency in brown discharges.
-Be sure to state how many days have passed since you started bleeding.
+Cloths do not need to be completely “clean”; there is often room for leniency in brown discharges.
+Be sure to note how many days have passed since you started bleeding.

-2) An ovulation test can help determine if your situation is in fact affecting your ability to conceive.
-If you establish that you are consistently ovulating prior to immersion, you might consider medical intervention under the guidance of a physician.
-Please see the article on Halachic Infertility on our website for a more extensive discussion of the available options.
+2) Medically, you can track ovulation to determine if your situation is in fact affecting your ability to conceive.
+Ovulation typically occurs 12-16 days prior to the onset of the next menstrual blood flow.
+If you establish that you are consistently ovulating prior to immersion and cannot get an earlier hefsek taharah, you might consider medical intervention under the guidance of a physician.
+Please see our article on ovulation before immersion for discussion of the available options for ovulation tracking and for addressing this issue.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.